Shogun Warriors (toys)

+Shogun Warriors was a line of toys released by Mattel in North America from 1977 to 1980.
+The line consisted of several imported toys based on Japanese anime mecha.

+Overview

-The Shogun Warriors were the main characters of a line of toys licensed by Mattel Inc. during the late 1970s.
-They were a series of imported Japanese toys based on several anime and tokusatsu shows featuring giant robots.
+The line was drawn from toys originally produced by Japanese company Popy, based on several anime and tokusatsu shows featuring giant robots.
 They were originally manufactured in three sizes: 24 in plastic versions, 3.5 in die-cast metal versions, and slightly taller but much more detailed 5-inch (127 mm) die-cast versions.
-Several vehicles were also offered, as well as a set that could be put together to form the super robot Combattra.
-Toward the end of production, Mattel proposed the inclusion of plastic toy vehicles for the 3.5" figures to ride in exclusively in the United States, but these toys were never released for purchase.
+Many of the robot’s original names were altered, such as Getter Dragon (Dragun) and Great Mazinger (Great Mazinga).
+Several vehicles were also offered, as well as a set that could be put together to form the super robot Combattler V (here renamed Combattra).
+Later on in the line, Mattel introduced toys of Godzilla and Rodan.

-Features

 The toys featured spring-loaded launcher weapons such as missiles, shuriken and battle axes.
 Some were able to launch their fists, while the later die-cast versions also had the ability to transform into different shapes.
-Raydeen, for example, could become a birdlike spaceship.
-These "convertible" versions were the precursors to the Transformers line of toy robots, but unlike the Transformers, minor disassembling was usually required to transform the robots.
-There was even a robot named Megatron in issue #18 of the Shogun Warriors comic book series, a name subsequently used multiple times for the leader of the evil Decepticons from the Transformers series.
-Sometimes the toys were unable to transform into their second form, one example being Gaiking's "giant skull", which was the head for Daiku Maryu, a space dragon toy released under the Shogun Warriors line as "Kargosaur".
+Raideen (here renamed Raydeen), for example, could become a birdlike spaceship.
+These "convertible" versions were in a sense the precursors to the Transformers line of toy robots.
+Toward the end of production, Mattel proposed the inclusion of plastic toy vehicles for the 3.5" figures to ride in exclusively in the United States, but these toys were never released for purchase.

-Several of the anime-based toys from this toy line reappeared in the 1980s in Jim Terry's Force Five series.
-A single movie version was edited from each series and sold on home video.
-These features aired on the Showtime cable network in 1981 under the name Force Five.